-- (b) Notice of Eligibility Redetermination.
-Eligibility for the CCAP shall be redetermined by DHS on a periodic basis in accordance with the applicable program requirements if the recipient is categorically eligible; or at no more than six (6) month intervals if the recipient is income eligible.
-DHS shall provide families with notice, in writing, of the date of the recertification and by no later than the first day of the last month of the current eligibility period.
-The Notice shall indicate that the family must make re-application for CCAP eligibility by submitting the appropriate signed form and any documentation required for the purposes of verifying eligibility or the need for services, as indicated in section 0850.02.03(1)-(3).
-Once the eligibility recertification process has been completed, DHS sends either a Notice of Approval, or Denial, or a Notice of Adverse Action, as specified in this subsection. - 2) Rights Applicants for, and beneficiaries of, the Child Care Assistance Program have rights during the determination of eligibility, and during the receipt of benefits. - A) Right to Appeal and Request a Hearing.
-In conjunction with notices informing applicants/beneficiaries of initial eligibility determinations, adverse actions, and recertifications, DHS shall inform the family of the right to appeal and request a hearing.
-The Notice of Approval shall include information pertaining to the right to appeal the eligibility date, the amount or type of authorized services, the family's cost-sharing obligations, and any other matters related to the scope of CCAP benefits approved.
-Notice of adverse actions shall include information pertaining to the right to appeal DHS's decision (e.g., denial, discontinuation, change in authorized services), the scope of its impact, and the basis on which the decision was made.
-Appeals shall be sent to the office or unit of the department that made the determination of eligibility or decision resulting in an adverse action. - 3) Duties Both DHS and the family of the eligible child have a duty to provide certain kinds of information, as follows: - A) DHS: Confirmation of enrollment.
-It is the duty of DHS to provide the family of an eligible child with written Confirmation of Enrollment for CCAP authorized services.

-Accordingly, upon receiving notification of enrollment of an eligible child from an approved provider, DHS shall send a client written confirmation of an eligible child's enrollment for authorized services by the provider.
+- B. Rights Applicants for, and beneficiaries of, the Child Care Assistance Program have rights during the determination of eligibility, and during the receipt of benefits. - 1.
+Right to Appeal and Request a Hearing.
+In conjunction with notices informing applicants/beneficiaries of initial eligibility determinations, adverse actions, and recertifications, DHS shall inform the family of the right to appeal and request a hearing. - 2.
+The Notice of Approval shall include information pertaining to the right to appeal the eligibility date, the amount or type of authorized services, the family's cost-sharing obligations, and any other matters related to the scope of CCAP benefits approved. - 3.
+Notice of adverse actions shall include information pertaining to the right to appeal DHS decision (e.g., denial, discontinuation, change in authorized services), the scope of its impact, and the basis on which the decision was made.
+Appeals shall be sent to the office or unit of the department that made the determination of eligibility or decision resulting in an adverse action. - C. Duties Both DHS and the family of the eligible child have a duty to provide certain kinds of information, as follows: - 1.
+DHS: Confirmation of enrollment.
+It is the duty of DHS to provide the family of an eligible child with written Confirmation of Enrollment for CCAP authorized services. - a.
+Accordingly, upon receiving notification of enrollment of an eligible child from an approved provider, DHS shall send a client written confirmation of an eligible child's enrollment for authorized services by the provider. - b.
 The Confirmation of Enrollment shall specify the approved provider who enrolled the eligible child and, as such, who shall receive payment, if any is required, from DHS for CCAP authorized child care services.
-Any cost-sharing obligations for an income eligible family shall also be specified in the Approval Notice and the Confirmation of Enrollment.

-- B) Applicant: Reporting requirements.
-It is the duty of the client requesting for parent of the applicant child to make accurate, complete, and timely disclosure of all information necessary for DHS to determine the following: - The family's eligibility for child care benefits. - The family's authorized hours for child care services. - The family's child care co-payment.

-Such disclosure shall be made at the time of initial application and determination of eligibility, at redetermination of eligibility, and within ten (10) days of any change in the following information: address, household composition, wages and salaries, other household income such as Child Support, TDI, Unemployment Insurance, SSI, etc, schedule of work hours, resources, employers, employment commitments and any related approved activities, citizenship, health status (if SSACC eligible), and any other matters related to the general requirements and criteria for CCAP categorical or income eligibility, the authorization of services, and the payment of allowable child care expenses relating to the requirements and criteria included in Sections 0850.02.02 - 0850.02.06.

-Changes should be reported and documented to the unit of the department responsible for determining CCAP eligibility.
+Any cost-sharing obligations for an income eligible family shall also be specified in the Approval Notice and the Confirmation of Enrollment. - 2.
+Applicant: Reporting requirements. - a.
+It is the duty of the parent or relative caregiver to make accurate, complete, and timely disclosure of all information necessary for DHS to determine the following: - i.
+The family's eligibility for child care benefits; - ii.
+The family's authorized hours for child care Services; and, - iii.
+The family's child care co-payment. - b.
+Such disclosure shall be made at the time of initial application and determination of eligibility, at redetermination of eligibility, and per RIGL 40-5.2-14, within ten (10) days of any change in the following information: - i. address - ii. household composition - iii. increases or decreases in wages and salaries of greater then one hundred dollars (\$100) per month - iv. other household income such as Child Support, TDI, Unemployment Insurance, SSI, etc, - v. schedule of work hours - vi. resources: Any change in the amount of countable resources if the change would affect eligibility, refer to Section 0850.02.04 (B) (2) - vii. employers - viii. employment commitments and any related approved activities - ix. citizenship - x. health status (if SSACC eligible) - xi. any other matters related to the general requirements and criteria for CCAP categorical or income eligibility, the authorization of services, and the payment of allowable child care expenses relating to the requirements and criteria included in Sections 0850.02.01 0850.02.05 - c.
+Changes should be reported and documented to the unit of the department responsible for determining CCAP eligibility. - d.
+In addition, RIW cash beneficiaries shall report absences of a dependent child from